madvirus/mariadb-cdc/README.md

 > If binlog_row_image is full, all columns in the before and after image are logged.

-### To create a user for cdc
+### Creating a user for cdc
-To use cdc, creates a user which is granted REPLICATION SLAVE, REPLICATION CLIENT and SELECT privileges.
+To use cdc, create a user which is granted REPLICATION SLAVE, REPLICATION CLIENT and SELECT privileges.

 ```
 CREATE USER cdc@'%' IDENTIFIED BY 'password'